ahume/flight-click-trap/README.md

 ```

-The clicktrap has a performance overhead as it's called on every user click, so
+The clicktrap has a small performance overhead as it's called on every user click, so
 you'll likely want to disable it when your component is hidden or unused.

 ```javascript